An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 The Morning After

-I woke up the next morning with a mild headache (altitude + wine is a combination) and walked to Parque General San Martin.
+You wake the next morning with a mild headache (altitude + wine is a combination) and walk to Parque General San Martin.
 A 420-hectare urban park designed by Carlos Thays with a lake, rose garden, and the Cerro de la Gloria monument at the top of a hill with panoramic views of the city and the Andes.

-The park was full of joggers and families.
-The air was dry and sharp.
-In the distance, Aconcagua sat in the morning light, snow-bright against blue sky.
+The park is full of joggers and families.
+The air is dry and sharp.
+In the distance, Aconcagua sits in the morning light, snow-bright against blue sky.

-I sat on a bench and thought about the fact that Mendoza produces some of the world's best wines, has world-class food, is ringed by the highest mountains in the Americas, and costs about a third of equivalent wine regions elsewhere.
+Find a bench and consider the math: Mendoza produces some of the world's best wines, has world-class food, is ringed by the highest mountains in the Americas, and costs about a third of equivalent wine regions elsewhere.
 The blue dollar exchange rate makes everything obscenely affordable for dollar-holding visitors.

 Some places are undervalued.
 Mendoza might be the most undervalued wine destination on Earth.